Ryūgasaki Station: Station layout

 The station consists of a single dead-headed side platform, with a rail yard to one side.
 The station was originally built with a bay platform, but the station was rebuilt after freight operations were discontinued in 1971, and the original platform and station building was replaced.

-Adjacent stations

 History

 Ryūgasaki Station was opened on 14 August 1900 as Ryūgasaki Station (龍ケ崎駅) on the Ryūgasaki Railroad.
 The line was merged with the Kashima Sangu Railway in 1944, which in turn became the Kanto Railway in 1965.
 The kanji of its name was changed to the present form in 1954.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 2316 passengers daily (boarding passengers only).